Velankanni Matriculation And Higher Secondary School

 The Velankanni Matriculation And Higher Secondary School at Ashok Nagar is one of the school campuses of the St. Joseph's Educational Society.
-The Velankanni Matriculation Higher Secondary Schools have facilities to educate students from L.K.G to Standard 12.
+The Velankanni Matriculation Higher Secondary Schools have facilities to educate students from Pre-KG to Standard 12.

 History

 The school was founded in 1975 by SRI.S.Santhanamuthu.
 The St. Joseph Educational Society now has four institutions in Chennai (Madras).